joeytrapp/node-testable/README.md

 Array of strings that are the files to be loaded in the test runner.
 These strings are passed through [node-glob](https://github.com/isaacs/node-glob).
 Files included here are filtered, and css files are included in the page `head`, and js files are included in order in the page `body`.

+### config.tests

+Array of strings that works exactly like `files`.
+This should include the files that have your tests. `files` and `tests` have to be separate because code can be injected in between the files script tags and the tests script tags.

 ### config.transformPath

 This options can be a string or a function.
 In the resulting html, the paths to the files in the `files` configuration will be relative to `process.cwd()`.
 Those paths may not be reachable by the browser depending on how the webserver is setup. `transformPath` can modify each path to something that is reachable.